tomsennett/UPYOURS/README.md

 ### Example Usage

-Here are some examples demonstrating what you can achieve with UPYOURS:
+Here are some examples demonstrating UPYOURS in action.
+The source HTML of each page contains all the associated JavaScript.
+They are styled with [Pico.css](https://picocss.com/).

 - **[Calculator Example](https://tomsennett.github.io/UPYOURS/examples/calculator.html)**: Here, the ```.display``` element has a ```myText``` property which it is responsible for rendering.
 Each ```button``` is responsible for appending its number/operation to the ```.display``` element's ```myText``` property, and the ```.equals``` button is reponsible for commencing the evaluation of ```myText```.
 - **[News Example](https://tomsennett.github.io/UPYOURS/examples/news.html)**: The ```input``` filter checkboxes are responsible for launching an async fetch request when clicked, storing the results in an array called ```rssData```.
 The ```.news-grid``` makes sure that there is a number of ```.news-item``` elements matching the number of items in rssData, whatever its current state.
 Each ```.news-item``` is responsible for grabbing its own data from rssData and rendering it.